Vbeauté: History

+Macklowe launched vbeauté at a charity event coinciding with her 35th birthday.
+At the time of its launch in November 2011, the line was carried at 37 stores, some of which include: Neiman Marcus, Fred Segal, Nordstroms, and Bergdorf Goodman.

 Initially, vbeauté was launched at Bergdorf Goodman's, a luxury goods department store based in New York City.
 After two years at Bergdorf's, the company appeared on the Home Shopping Network. vbeauté is the first luxury skincare line that took exactly the same products, ingredients, and packaging offered at higher price points at Bergdorf Goodman, and brought the same quality at more affordable pricing via HSN.

-At HSN, customers' describe vbeauté as an affordable skincare line, which is something Macklowe believes no other brand has really done.
-Macklowe says that she learned the company was spending a lot of money on advertising and selling expenses, however the company's vision is that "All women should have the best skincare."
+In 2019 the company went out of business.

 Products

-Macklowe launched vbeauté at a charity event coinciding with her 35th birthday.
-At the time of its launch in November 2011, the line was carried at 37 stores, some of which include: Neiman Marcus, Fred Segal, Nordstroms, and Bergdorf Goodman.
 The product was featured in O Magazine, which called it "a gorgeous way to keep jet lag at bay."
 In 2013, vbeauté expanded to be sold at Look Boutiques in Duane Reade and Walgreens stores in New York City, Los Angeles, and Miami.
 Macklowe's goal for the company is to provide lightweight and affordable skin care products, saying that, “When I think about all of the luxury lines out there, they feel like they were almost made for my mother.
 They’re heavy, and their price points were also of such.
 I want to keep everything really affordable.”